Contacts of confirmed cases don't need to get tested unless identified as high risk: Govt advisory | Health

 - India

-Contacts of confirmed Covid cases do not need to get tested unless identified as “high risk” based on age or comorbidities, according to a new government advisory.
-The ICMR Advisory on Purposive Testing Strategy for COVID-19 said individuals undertaking inter-state domestic travel also do not need to get tested.
+Contacts of confirmed Covid cases do not need to get tested unless identified as ''high-risk'' based on age or comorbidities, according to a new government advisory.
+The ICMR Advisory on Purposive Testing Strategy for COVID-19 also said individuals undertaking inter-state domestic travels do not need to get tested either.

 It said testing can be undertaken either through RT-PCR, TrueNat, CBNAAT, CRISPR, RT-LAMP, Rapid Molecular Testing Systems or through Rapid Antigen Test (RAT).

-A positive point-of-care test [home or self-test/RAT] and molecular test is to be considered confirmatory, without any repeat testing, the advisory said.
-Symptomatic individuals, testing negative on home/self-test or RAT should undertake RT-PCR test, it stated.
+A positive point-of-care test (home or self-test/RAT) and molecular test is to be considered confirmatory without any repeat testing, the advisory said.
+Symptomatic individuals, testing negative on home/self-test or RAT should undertake RT-PCR test, it stated. ''People who need not be tested: Contacts of confirmed cases of Covid unless identified as high risk based on age or comorbidities and individuals undertaking inter-state domestic travel,'' said the advisory.
+It further said that asymptomatic individuals in community setting, people who stand discharged as per home isolation norms and patients ''being discharged'' from a Covid facility as per revised discharge policy also need not be tested.

+Listing the category of people who could be tested, the advisory said in community settings, symptomatic individuals, at-risk contacts (elderly over 60 years of age and individuals with co-morbidity) of laboratory confirmed cases may be tested for COVID-19.

+Also, individuals undertaking international travel (as per country-specific requirements and international travellers arriving at Indian airports/seaports/ports of entries as per laid down guidelines) may be tested.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)